WHEN CHILDREN

 IMPORTANCE

-Data is a crucial component to discovery.
-Making millions of data points readily available to cancer researchers and oncologists will propel childhood cancer cures that have eluded discovery.
+Making millions of data points readily available will propel childhood cancer cures that have eluded discovery.

 ISSUES

-• Even if all of this information was available, the volume of data would be overwhelming and unmanageable unless it was harmonized so that data from different sources, languages, and formats can be useful for research.
+• Even if they did, the volume of data would be overwhelming unless it was organized to be usable.

 SOLUTION